cncf/gitdm/README.md

 Please note that we need both *current* and *historical* email here as we are processing data from GitHub *Archives*, so old emails are there (even if they are no longer current).

+We need historical emails to track historical data (GitHub archives save events every hours, so they contain data as they were at given point in time).

 Only the Developers affiliations list [dev1], [dev2], [dev3], [dev4], [dev5], ... should be edited manually.

 Company Developers lists [co1], [co2], [co3], [co4], [co5], [co6], [co7], [co8] are computed derivatives of the first list.